• Home |

 What Is the Impact of Gun Violence on Black Americans by Age Range?

-Non-Hispanic white Americans in the same age group are murdered with a firearm at a rate of 2.6 per 100,000, Native Americans are murdered with a gun at a rate of 18 per 100,000, and Hispanic Americans are murdered at a rate of 10.4 per 100,000.
+Non-Hispanic white Americans in the same age group are murdered with a firearm at a rate of 2.6 per 100,000.
+For Native Americans, the rate is 18 per 100,000; for Hispanic Americans, it is 10.4 per 100,000.

-Firearm Related Homicide per Capita by Age
+Firearm Related Homicide per Capita by Age from 1968-2023

 Black-on-Black Gun Deaths and Murders Per Year